 Every time you find yourself consumed by worry, try identifying to which category your concern belongs.
 If it’s something that’s within your control, create a plan of action to deal with it.
 If it isn’t within your control, you’d be better off letting it go.
 Nothing beneficial can come from worrying about an outcome you can’t influence.

 There’s a famous saying by the boxing legend Muhammad Ali: “It isn’t the mountains ahead to climb that wear you out, it’s the pebble in your shoe.”
-The pebble in your shoe, in this case, refers to the petty concerns and worries that can slow you down if you don’t get rid of them.
+The pebble in your shoe, in this case, are he petty concerns that slow you down.
 Tossing them away will make your ascent to the peak a smoother and far more enjoyable experience.

 All my best on your journey,